rotdrop/nextcloud-app-files-archive/README.md

 - zip-bombs which manage too fool the archive extraction software about their uncompressed size can obviously not be detected by this approach.
+- the classical `42.zip` should not be an issue as it works by nesting zip-files into each other, so it can only attack recursive archive extractors.
 - archive extraction respects the quota limits of the respective user
+- however, there might be further issues if the underlying archive extraction software creates temporary files on the server
+  - perhaps it would be possible to "jail" the extraction software to an OS-quota-limited directory in order to avoid resource-exhaustion by temporary files
+- memory consumption in principle should already be capped by the web-server configuration, so this should not be a security issue in the context of a zip-bomb attack.

 ###  Efficiency
 - Archive access is implemented on a single-file access basis.
 This is